tummfm/jax-sgmc/docs/usage/data.rst

 __________________________

-It is also possible to map a function over the complete dataset provided by a Data Loader.
+It is also possible to map a function over the complete dataset provided by a ``DataLoader``.
 In each iteration, the function is mapped over a batch of data to speed up the calculation but limit the memory consumption.

 In this toy example, the dataset consists of the potential bases